Sambillingham/embark/business plan/A-Appendix.md

 **Louise** I think you'll have to talk to the branding people about that.
 I know that we [Outreach] are not allowed to stretch outside of the [Plymouth University] brand.
 So we can't have, for example, an 'Arts faculty' website, unless it is plymouth.ac.uk/something, because we have to be kept in that brand.
 We have to be very careful about the branding.
 We are looking into having our own branding under the Plymouth University brand to give us more of an identity.

-**Sam** In terms of how where go from here, do you have any ideas on how we might be of service to the university as a whole.
+**Sam** In terms of where go from here, do you have any ideas on how we might be of service to the university as a whole.

-**Louise** I would need to know exactly what you can do, and them if I send that around my department, I'm sure some ideas will come up as to how we can utilise you and for the sorts of things we need as a whole.
+**Louise** I would need to know exactly what you can do, and then if I send that around my department, I'm sure some ideas will come up as to how we can utilise you and for the sorts of things we need as a whole.
 It would be nice if it was something that wasn't just Arts specific.
 I'm willing to try it out as Arts first, but if this is something that is going to work for us, then obviously the whole department will want in.
 We've got four different faculties.
 We have six different strands, so this could be something that benefits everybody.
 So if the message was quite generic it would be good if we could use it in a few different areas.
 So, if you could show me something in the form of some ideas, that would be great.

-**Chris** Brilliant.
-Thank you very much for your time, you've been very helpful

 ## Appendix B